Ericson2314/rust-papers/README.md

 Recall the outlives relation defined in [RFC 1214](https://github.com/rust-lang/rfcs/blob/master/text/1214-projections-lifetimes-and-wf.md).
 It doesn't concern itself with surface language terms or the CFG, but simply the derivation of outlive bounds from other outlive bounds.
 We will use it here (with the slight exception of a different rule for unique references, as those will be defined differently when they are introduced in a later section).
-Where the judgements refer "the environment", we will make that precise by using the bound context.
+Where the judgements refer to "the environment", we will make that precise by using the bound context.
 Thus, prepend all judgements with `BC; ` in the original rules, like
 ```
 BC; R ⊢ 'foo: 'bar